 Understanding HPV

 You probably have a lot of questions about HPV.
 Information available online can be quite overwhelming and difficult to process.
 We want to help you understand what exactly is going on by answering some of the most commonly asked HPV questions below.
-You are always welcome to email our team directly or DM us on Instagram as well.
+You are always welcome to email our team directly or DM us on Instagram.

-There are over 100 different types of HPV and approximately 30 of these are spread through genital contact.
-There are 12 “low-risk” strains of HPV that cause genital, hand, and foot warts.
-In addition, there are 15 “high-risk” strains that are responsible for various types of cancer, such as cervical cancer.
+There are over 150 different strains of HPV and many of these are spread through genital contact.
+There are “low-risk” strains of HPV that cause genital, hand, and foot warts.
+In addition, there are “high-risk” strains that are responsible for various types of cancer, most commonly cervical cancer.

-It is estimated that 80 percent of females – and 50 percent of the population – will get one or more types of “genital” HPV at some point in their lives.
+It is estimated that approximately 70 percent of the population will get one or more types of HPV at some point in their lives.

 Often, there aren’t any symptoms at all so you could have HPV without even knowing it.
 Low-risk strains affect the skin and mucous membranes of the body, leading to warts on the feet, hands or genitals.
 Other types of HPV cause changes in the cells of the cervix, leading to abnormal cells and the potential to progress to cervical cancer.
 Genital warts are flesh-coloured bumps that can be flat or raised, and can appear like small, cauliflower-type growths on the skin.
 Although genital warts may not cause symptoms, some females experience itching, vaginal discharge or bleeding after sexual intercourse.